-The principles followed in the Italian translation of the words presented in Table 2 follow those described for English in the preceding section.
+The principles followed in the Italian translation of the words presented in the appendix to this article follow those described for English in the preceding section.
 In general, we have tried to use cognate terms for Italian and English, terms which share a common Latin or Greek origin.
 We anticipate that the same principles will apply for translation of vernacular reading terminology into other Western languages.
-We have extended this parallel treatement to the translation of hanwen xundu 訓読 (hanmun hundok/kanbun kundoku) and the Japanese term kunyomi 訓読み, rendered as "vernacular reading" in English and "lettura vernacolare" in Italian.
+We have extended this parallel treatement to the translation of Hanwen xundu 訓読 (hanmun hundok/kanbun kundoku) and the Japanese term kunyomi 訓読み, rendered as "vernacular reading" in English and "lettura vernacolare" in Italian.